-How to Successfully Introduce and Market a CBD Product
+How to Successfully Introduce and Market a CBD Product in 2021

 Kids with epilepsy can use it as an alternative to seizure medication, while insomniacs can get a full night’s sleep using the oil.
 CBD is a practical miracle supplement, with only a handful of side effects compared to mainstream medication for anxiety or insomnia.
-You know this firsthand because you sell CBD.

 What is CBD?

-As an added bonus, CBD doesn’t have psychoactive risks the way THC — the compound in cannabis that induces a marijuana high — risks a person’s state of consciousness.
+As an added bonus, CBD doesn’t have psychoactive risks the way THC — the compound in cannabis that induces marijuana high — risks a person’s state of consciousness.

-People love the CBD oil because of its natural (and controversial) origins and wide variety of uses.
+People love CBD oil because of its natural (and controversial) origins and a wide variety of uses.
 Also, it does work.
-CBD is no old-fashioned snake oil scam; it delivers value without needing a medical prescription or harmful side effects.
+CBD is no old-fashioned snake-oil scam; CBD products deliver value without needing a medical prescription or harmful side effects.

 - Chronic Pain